Published March 1, 2021

 Sometimes poor work/life balance isn’t caused by excessive work hours, but by the cognitive load of work.
 If you have a job that’s difficult to switch off from, that you have stress dreams about, or where it’s expected for you to answer phone calls and emails after hours, you may have just as many work/life balance issues as someone who’s constantly in the office.

-Work/life balance is important for everybody; but 2018 research by Australia’s Human Rights Commission found that flexible working arrangements/part-time job options were the top factor that would encourage Australians over 50 years old to stay in a job for longer.
+Work/life balance is important for everybody, but 2018 research by Australia’s Human Rights Commission found that flexible working arrangements/part-time job options were the top factors that would encourage Australians over 50 years old to stay in a job for longer.

 of aussies work over 50 hours per week

 Some people like longer work hours, but if you’re finding that you’re getting less time for things that are important to you, that’s a problem.
 It’s worth seeing if your current job could allow flexible working arrangements such as working from home, reducing to part-time hours, job sharing, or clarifying work/life boundaries.